pyapp-kit/magicgui/docs/widgets.md

 !!! tip

-    Because there are often multiple "valid" widget types for a given python object, you may sometimes wish to create widgets directly, or use the `widget_type` argument in [`create_widget()`][magicgui.widgets.create_widget]
+    Because there are often multiple valid widget types for a given python object, you may sometimes wish to create widgets directly, or use the `widget_type` argument in [`create_widget()`][magicgui.widgets.create_widget]